ohdy518/PNGtoText/README.md

 There is a message hidden in this image.

-Download and run it to see the text.
+Build and run it to see the text.